 Master of Science (Via BSN-DNP Program)

-Baccalaureate prepared nurses can obtain a master's degree in nursing through the School of Nursing's BSN-DNP program, launched in 2016.
+Baccalaureate prepared nurses can obtain a master's degree in nursing through the our BSN-DNP program, launched in 2016.
 This program is designed for nurses, who already have a bachelor's degree in nursing, to obtain a Master of Science in Nursing (MSN) in 48 credit hours, with the option to finish the Doctor of Nursing Practice (DNP) degree in 14 additional credit hours (total of 62 credit hours).
 Upon completion of the MSN requirements, students will have the ability to sit for advanced practice certification.
 Current specialty tracks prepare students to certify as pediatric and family nurse practitioners.

 Master of Science in Nursing/Master of Science in Business Administration (MSN/MBA)